Zackhardtoname/internships/CONTRIBUTING.md

 # Steps

+1. Check out the [issues page](https://github.com/Zackhardtoname/internships/issues) for ideas and whether your idea of change happen to be there with some more details

-1. Fork repository
+2. Fork repository

-2. Make changes
+3. Make changes

    If you don't know Python: